saibatizoku/font8x8-rs/README.md

 from the terminal.

 It's highly recommended that you inspect the docs for each constant, as there is a listing of the included characters.
+Better yet, dive into the source, it's pretty straightforward.

 # Example

-## Working directly with constants
+## Decoding and printing to screen
 Let's say we want to print out the first character belonging to the greek subset.
 In this case, it corresponds to the unicode `U+0390` described as `iota with tonos and diaeresis`, and we will retrieve it from the `GREEK` constant provided by our library.